Chapter 1

 Tidewell opened before her like something from a different century’s idea of paradise.
 The main road from the causeway curved through a canopy of live oaks hung with Spanish moss so thick the morning light came through in fragments, dappling the asphalt with gold and green.
 The homes she passed were set back from the road behind hedges and iron fences—not ostentatious, not exactly.
 Controlled.
 Everything on this island looked like it had been placed by someone who understood the difference between abundance and taste and had chosen taste so aggressively it circled back around to being its own kind of excess.

 Maya kept driving.
-She didn’t slow down.
-She didn’t speed up.
-She held the wheel and moved through their assessment the way she’d moved through a hundred others: present, poised, and privately aware that the assessment itself was the point.
-Not its conclusion.
-The looking was the hierarchy.
+She moved through their assessment the way she’d moved through a hundred others: present, poised, and privately aware that the looking was the hierarchy.
 The looking said: we see you, and we are deciding.

 Let them decide.